SvSchmidt/linqjs/README.md

  Our test cases include original examples taken from the System.Linq documentation, tending to support every edge case Linq does.
 For example, `GroupBy` allows you to use six different signatures.

  - #### Lazy-evaluation
- Most methods of C# Linq are lazy-evaluated and so are these methods in linqjs.
+ Most methods of C# Linq are lazy-evaluated and so are these methods in linq.js.
 For getting a idea of what that means and why it's useful, have a look at the example

   ```js
   const numbers = [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15]